Lcvette/qtpyvcp-bookworm-installer/README.md

 ## General installation approach

 **This is a modified version of Joco's installer script.
-I modified to be used on a clean install of debian 12 bookworm (typically I use the xfce nonfree iso) download and install the bookworm iso and run all of your updating.**
+I modified to be used on a clean install of debian 12 bookworm (typically I use the xfce nonfree iso) download and install the bookworm iso.**

+**IMPORTANT!!!
+During Linux Bookworm installation, DO NOT set a root password when prompted, just press continue to move to the next section in the visual installer.
+Once installed, run all of your updating.**

 **1. Install linuxcnc from terminal using apt:**